aryan68125/nextjs/README.md

 - While this ```not-found.tsx``` page works automatically with nextjs file based routing you can also trigger it programmatically using the not-found function.

 **Show not found page programatically** :
 Lets say we are building a product review system.
 Where we will never have more than 1000 reviews and we want to show a 404 page for any review id above 1000.
-You can also create specific 404 page for different sections of your application.
 - ```
     import { notFound } from "next/navigation"